 |Beneficial to =>||A full-proof test case document is a life line for new tester.||Good test coverage can be achieved by dividing application in test scenarios and it reduces repeatability and complexity of product|

 |Disadvantage =>||Time and money consuming as it requires more resources to detail out everything about what to test and how to test||If created by specific person, the reviewer or the other user might not sync the exact idea behind it.
 Need more discussions and team efforts.|

 Finally, this post should be concluded as:

 Test cases are most important part of Software Development Life Cycle and without the one, it’s tough to track, understand, follow and reason out something.
 But in the era of Agile, test cases are being replaced fast with test scenarios.

-A common test checklist for each type of testing (database testing, GUI testing, functionality testing etc) coupled with test scenarios are the modern artillery for Software testers.
-Discussions, trainings, questions and practice can definitely change the final graph of your productivity as well as Bug report matrix.
+A common test checklist for each type of testing (database testing, GUI testing, functionality testing etc) coupled with test scenarios is the modern artillery for Software Testers.
+Discussions, training, questions, and practice can definitely change the final graph of your productivity as well as Bug report matrix.

 As usual, we welcome your thoughts and queries.
 Please tune in.